 Some countries and U.S. states pass breed discrimination laws now, banning owners from adopting certain breeds.
 The way these laws work can be complicated.
 Usually the laws will vary from county to county, or city to city.
-While one county or township will ban 4 breeds, the next one over may only ban one.
-Still, many areas have yet to ban any breeds at all.
-Today we're listing the most commonly banned dog breeds and how to prevent aggressive behavior in any dog.
+While one county or township will ban four breeds, the next one over may only ban one.
+Many areas have yet to ban any breeds at all.
+Here are the most commonly banned dog breeds and how to prevent aggressive behavior in any dog.